Hydraulic System Maintenance Checklist and Tips

 To check your fluid for quality, take a small sample and inspect it.
 Do a quick visual inspection for color abnormalities and visible contaminants.
 You may also want to inspect for any unusual odors.
 Performing a contamination test can offer a more accurate review of the fluid's qualities.
 It offers detailed findings for particle contamination, water contamination, viscosity, acidity and signs of overheating.

-Using an infrared thermometer, check the temperature of these valves.
+Scan electrically-controlled Servo valves using an infrared thermometer and check the temperature of these valves.
 If it is higher than 150℉, you may have a problem with the valve.
 Slow or errant operation at the valve points can be a sign of contaminated fluid.

 15. Check the Electric Drive Motor